677 - Clay Allison - live

 Wow, that was a lot of murder.

 That's a lot of murder.
-That's a lot of murder.
+That was a lot of murder.

 A lot of murder.